shindavid/AlphaZeroArcade/docs/LuckAdjustments.md

 ```
 Here, $B_\epsilon(H)$ represents an L1-_ball_[^1] of radius $\epsilon$, lying on the simplex, centered at $H$.

+One can think of the first term of the sum as a static base-model evaluation, and the second term as a dynamic modeled residual.

 Note that if we set $\epsilon = 0$ and assume that $N \equiv H$, then this simplifies to $Q(n) = \mathbb{E}_{c \sim N}[Q(c)]$,
 matching standard MCTS.